McMinnville, Oregon: Museums and other points of interest

-Wings & Waves Waterpark is an indoor, all-season waterpark that includes ten waterslides, ranging from slides for the little ones to slides for daredevils, and a fun wave pool.
-Slide out of a real Boeing 747 aircraft sitting on the roof, and enjoy an awesome day of fun.
-The nearby Evergreen Aviation and Space Museum is best known as the home of the Spruce Goose, the world's largest propeller-driven seaplane, built by the famed aviator Howard Hughes.
+The Evergreen Aviation and Space Museum is best known as the home of the Spruce Goose, the world's largest propeller-driven seaplane, built by the famed aviator Howard Hughes.

 The museum, home to another 80 historic aircraft and exhibits, is a pair of large symmetrical buildings with glass facades, a local landmark which can be seen for miles.
-Additional major exhibits include a SR-71 "Blackbird", a Titan II SLV Missile (with its launch control center), and a Grumman F6F3 "Hellcat."
-There is also an "IMAX class" digital 3D theater, the Wings & Waves indoor waterpark (containing wave pool, 4 slides emerging from 747 on building's roof, and educational displays), and the newly built Boy Scout Jamboree park.
+Additional major exhibits include a SR-71 "Blackbird", a Titan II SLV Missile (with its launch control center), and a F117 "Lone Wolf."
+Connected, the Wings & Waves indoor waterpark contains a wave pool, 4 slides emerging from 747 on building's roof, and educational displays.